French Pass: Tidal flows

 The pass is 500 m across, but the main navigation channel (the "throat" or "narrows") contracts down to only 100 m with a 20 m deep shoaling region.
 Most of the rest of the pass is broken reef.

 On one side is Cook Strait with a tidal range up to 2 m, and on the other side is Tasman Bay with a tidal range up to 4 m.
 This can result in substantial pressure gradients across the pass, complicated by a phase or time difference of about 25 minutes between the high tides on either side.
 Peak flow in the throat of the pass is around 4 m/s.

 Near to the pass are deep holes where strong vertical flows can occur.
 In 2000, student divers taking part in a drift dive during the local ebb flow were separated from their surface float and caught in a whirlpool.
 This dragged them into "Jacob's Hole", a 68 m deep depression south west of the pass.
 The depth of this descent resulted in multiple fatalities.
 The group appears to have been drawn deep into the hole and then returned to the surface again.
 A dive computer record of one of the survivors show a depth of up to 89 m.
 According to the coroner's report, the accident occurred on a falling tide, so the current was flowing from the south west to the north east.

 French Pass / Anaru

 French Pass / Anaru is an unofficial name for the settlement south of French Pass, which has been in use since at least 1980.
 It was formerly Anaru.
 There is a short walk to a lookout overlooking the channel and a campground, with a boat ramp and jetty.
 The road to French Pass / Anaru is about 70 km from SH6, much of it unsealed and with sharp bends.

+Demographics for the area are covered at Elaine Bay#Demographics.

+There was an Elmslie Bay school in French Pass from 1894 to 1900.
+French Pass School opened from 1910 to 2012.

+A school operated in Deep Bay, Admiralty Cove intermittently between 1885 and 1967 and another at Waikawa Bay from 1921 to 1940.